pingcap/blog/2017-06-27-refactor-builtin.md

  1).
 Infer the return value type of the `LEGNTH` function according to MySQL rules.

  2).
 Generate function signature based on the number & type of parameters, and return value type of the `LENGTH` function.
-Because the `LENGTH` function only has one number & type of parameters, and return value type, we don’t need to define a type for the new function signature.
+Because the `LENGTH` function only has one number & type of parameters, and return value type, we don't need to define a type for the new function signature.
 Instead, we modified the existing `builtinLengthSig`, so that it could be **composite with `baseIntBuiltinFunc`, which means that the return value type in the given function signature is int.**

  ```go
  type builtinLengthSig struct {